A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case: Proofs of Theorem and Corollary : A global existence and uniqueness result for Equation

-To prove Proposition \ref{localEx2T0} we therefore construct a weak solution to \eqref{RestartedEquation} on $[0,T_0]$ and paste its probability distribution with the measure $\P^1$.
-We then prove that the so defined measure is a solution to \eqref{NLSDEsimple} on $[0,2T_0]$.
-Notice that the process in \eqref{RestartedEquation} is of the same type as \eqref{NLSDEsimple}.
-Therefore, \begin{lemma} Same assumptions as in Proposition \ref{localEx2T0}.
-Let $\P^1$ the measure on $C{([0,T_0];\R)}$ constructed to be the law of the unique weak solution to \eqref{NLSDEsimple} up to $T_0$.
-Denote by $p^1_t$ its time marginals and define $b_1(t,x,T_0):= \int_0^{T_0} (K_{T_0+t-s}\star p^1_s)(x)ds \quad \text{ and } \quad \tilde{b}(t,x):=b(T_0+t,x)$.
-Then, Equation \eqref{RestartedEquation} admits a unique weak solution up to $T_0$ in the class of probability measures on $C([0,T_0];\R)$ whose one dimensional marginals are densities that satisfy \eqref{density_infty}. \end{lemma} \begin{proof} Let us check that we may apply Theorem \ref{localEX} to \eqref{RestartedEquation}.
-Firstly, the initial law $p^1_{T_0}$ of $Y$ satisfies by construction the assumption of Theorem \ref{localEX}.
-Then, the role of the additional drift $b$ is here played by the sum of the two linear drifts, $\tilde{b}$ and $b_1$.
-Let us show it is bounded and continuous w.r.t. space variable.
+Firstly, by construction the initial law $p^1_{T_0}$ of $Y$ satisfies the assumption of Theorem \ref{localEX}.
+Secondly, the role of the additional drift $b$ is now played by the sum of the two linear drifts, $\tilde{b}$ and $b_1$.
 By hypothesis, $\tilde{b}$ is bounded in $[0,T_0]\times \R$ and continuous in the space variable.
-Using the bounds on $p^1$ and $(H)$, we conclude that $b_1$ is bounded uniformly in $t$ and $x$
+Using \eqref{density_infty} and (H-6) we conclude that $b_1$ is bounded uniformly in $t$ and $x$ since